With the expansion of omicron, New York fears reliving the nightmare of 2020

-NEW YORK, USA.- Brooklyn restaurants are closing one after the other due to an increase in infections with the omicron variant of covid-19 as the queues for testing in a restaurant are extended New York who is afraid of reliving the nightmare of 2020, when the city was the global epicenter of the pandemic.
+Brooklyn restaurants close one after another due to an increase in infections with the omicron variant of covid-19 as queues for tests extend in a New York that fears reliving the nightmare of 2020, when the city was the global epicenter pandemic.

 In the Greenpoint neighborhood, more than a dozen bars and restaurants have temporarily lowered their curtains after sudden cases of COVID-19 in recent days among employees or customers.